-Taking a flight is a time-saver, while trekking from Jiri gives you the opportunity to take in each tiny detail of the trek, with extra time to meet the charming people and see the rich flora and fauna on the trail.
+Taking a flight is a time-saver, while trekking from Jiri allows you to take in each tiny detail of the trek, with extra time to meet the charming people and see the rich flora and fauna on the trail.

 The option from Jiri will roughly take 10 days to reach the famous Sherpa village, Namche Bazaar (3,500m).
 The Sagarmatha National Park in the Khumbu is one of the few places on earth with the rarest bio-diversity and the highest and youngest mountain system in the world.

 For those with sufficient time, a 10-12 day trek through Solu to the Khumbu and the Sagarmatha National Park is an excellent itinerary both in terms of acclimatization and to experience the changing customs, traditions, and lifestyles as you pass through lower altitude settlements to those in the higher altitudes.

 A part of the Himalayan ecological zone, the park was added to the list of UNESCO Natural World Heritage Sites in 1979.
 The park contains three of the world’s seven highest mountains Sagarmatha or Mt.
 Everest, Lhotse, and Cho Oyu, and is also home to several other prominent peaks most of which are above 6,000 meters.

 Climbers and trekkers continue to trek to Everest Base Camp and not surprisingly the “Roof of the World” continues to be the scene of some of mountaineering’s most significant accomplishments and a favored haven for alpine enthusiasts.